r3cubed/koea/resources.md

 * Coursera Reinforcement Learning Specialization
 * Coursera Sequence Models for Time Series and Natural Language Processing

 During our meetings, we do
 * go through examples
 * have discussions with other members and a session leader

+#
 So far, we have covered
+* Week   1, List, Set, Tuples, Function
+* Week   2, Dictionary, String
+* Week   3, Dictionary, Function
-* Week 1-4, python programming
+* Week   4, Module, Class
-* Week 05, plotting using matplotlib library
+* Week   5, plotting using matplotlib library
-* Week 06, Git,Tensorflow, scikit-learn, and Pytorch installation
+* Week   6, Git,Tensorflow, scikit-learn, and Pytorch installation
-* Week 07, Keras image classification
+* Week   7, Keras image classification
-* Week 08, Keras autoencoder
+* Week   8, Keras autoencoder
-* Week 09, Keras regression
+* Week   9, Keras regression
 * Week  10, Pytorch regression
 * Week  11, Pytorch image classification

 When you join in our meetings, please feel free to start with any material you can learn comfortably.
 If you get stuck and can not move on, you can always go back to one week back.